levischult/genai_paperpresentation/README.md

 Price, I., Sanchez-Gonzalez, A., Alet, F. et al. Probabilistic weather forecasting with machine learning.
 Nature 637, 84–90 (2025). https://doi.org/10.1038/s41586-024-08252-9

 ## Overview
 - Individuals, businesses, and governments around the world use weather predictions to make operational decisions, affecting billions of lives.
-These weather predictions are produced via Numerical Weather Prediction (NWP) wherein supercomputers programmed with the laws of physics and atmospheric chemistry take in observations of current atmospheric conditions and forward model their time evolution over the next 10-15 days.
+These weather predictions are produced via **Numerical Weather Prediction (NWP)** wherein supercomputers programmed with the laws of physics and atmospheric chemistry take in observations of current atmospheric conditions and forward model their time evolution over the next 10-15 days.
 - Since weather is inherently chaotic, it is impossible to predict the exact weather state of the future.
-NWP accounts for this by introducing perturbations of initial conditions and sub-resolution phenomena or combining multiple models to generate an ensemble of weather forecasts, encompassing the probability distribution of future weather.
+NWP accounts for this by introducing perturbations of initial conditions and sub-resolution phenomena or combining multiple models **to generate an ensemble of weather forecasts, encompassing the probability distribution of future weather**.
   - This distribution becomes narrower for shorter prediction time periods (we are more certain about the weather 1 day from now versus 10 days from now).
   - NWP accuracy scales well with compute but has no ability to learn from past weather.
-- Machine Learning Weather Prediction (MLWP) has recently emerged using a variety of techniques (Convolutional Neural Networks, Graph Neural Networks, Fourier Neural Operators, and Transformers -- see citations for works).
-  - These approaches have not been probalistic in nature, however, usually forecasting the mean of forecast trajectories.
+- **Machine Learning Weather Prediction (MLWP)** has recently emerged using a variety of techniques (Convolutional Neural Networks, Graph Neural Networks, Fourier Neural Operators, and Transformers -- see citations for works).
+These approaches have not been probalistic in nature, however, usually forecasting the _mean_ of forecast trajectories. **Without the probabilistic nature of the forecast, these methods are less useful for stakeholders.**
--
+  - Additionally, they tend to "blur" predictions with long lead times (10 days out) as this minimizes the error but it's predictions are not physically real versions of weather.

+- GenCast solves these problems by

 ## Architecture Overview

+Sparse Transformer
+- easier to compute (less connections for each node)
+- inherently account for geography of earth